kremzeek/heraldsapp/README.md

 7. How can I reach you?

     PM kremzeek on Gaia.
-I hope to have a thread for bug reports, too, in the HoC forums somewhere.
+I have a thread [here](http://www.gaiaonline.com/forum/heralds-of-chaos/very-basic-android-client/t.85672311/) where you can post questions.

 8. Are you charging for this?